A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Chemical bonds are the attractive forces that hold atoms together to form molecules and compounds.
-In inorganic chemistry, we study the bonding of elements other than carbon.
-Inorganic compounds are typically ionic or covalent, and the type of bonding depends on the electronegativity of the atoms involved.
+Inorganic chemistry focuses on the bonding of elements other than carbon.
+Inorganic compounds exhibit primarily ionic or covalent bonding, with the type of bond depending on the electronegativity difference between the atoms involved.

 Basic Concepts

-• Electronegativity is a measure of an atom's ability to attract electrons.
+• Electronegativity: A measure of an atom's ability to attract electrons within a chemical bond.
+Higher electronegativity indicates a stronger pull on shared electrons.

-The following equipment and techniques are used to study chemical bonds in inorganic compounds:
+Several techniques are employed to investigate chemical bonds in inorganic compounds:

 Data Analysis